Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huyền thoại Kenny G nói tiếng Việt, hẹn gặp khán giả tại Hà Nội - 2

 Legend Kenny G will perform in the show "Kenny G Live in Vietnam" on the evening of November 14 at the National Convention Center.
-This show is part of the "Good Morning Vietnam" project (Photo: Organizing Committee).
+This show is part of the project "Good Morning Vietnam" (Photo: Organizing Committee).

 In some countries, people even play Kenny G's Going Home to signal that it's time to go home from work, and by late afternoon his gentle, soulful music echoes throughout the streets.

 "Heartfelt" is the word Kenny G often uses to describe his musical philosophy.
-Instead of overwhelming the audience with his technical virtuosity, he just wants to reach the audience's heart in a simple, sincere way.
+Instead of overwhelming the audience with his technical virtuosity, he just wants to touch the audience's heart in a simple, sincere way.

 In the 90s, he often collaborated with pop or R&B icons such as How Could An Angel Broke My Heart (with Toni Braxton), Everytime I Close My Eyes (with Babyface), By The Time This Night Is Over (with Peabo Bryson).

 In a 2014 interview, Kenny G shared his memories of buying his saxophone: "I put an ad in the paper when I was in Franklin High School.
 I was 17.
 The ad said, 'Looking for: Soprano sax.'
-This guy from Lacey, Washington responded."
+This guy from Lacey, Washington, responded."

 So Kenny G bought the soprano sax from him for $300.
 But why didn't he change his saxophone, whether as an apprentice or as a star?